Who do Governors contact to attend?

 The CGA has also commenced a process of commissioning and publishing Occasional Papers on educational policies, innovations and good practice which it believes will be of particular relevance to the work of school governors.
 The first two occasional papers published in the Spring Term of 2016/17 were:

 In addition to the above, the Management Committee has continued to hold meetings with the Director of Education and Lifelong Learning at Cardiff Council to express the views, hopes and concerns of governors, and has also represented Cardiff governors on various Cardiff Local Authority panels, working groups and fora.
-The CGA has also responded to consultations as well as requests for its views from Welsh Government, the Central South Consortium and Governors Wales.
+The CGA has also responded to consultations as well as requests for its views from Welsh Government and the Central South Consortium.